 As caffeine provides high bursts of energy that can be directed into physical activities, people can take caffeine to exercise with less fatigue and greater efficiency.

-Lastly, caffeine helps suppress your appetite and reduces the amount of food you eat.
+Lastly, caffeine helps suppress your appetite and reduces your food intake.

 2. Chlorogenic Acid